 - 2.14.4.1 On first representation in a National Team a member shall be awarded a New Zealand representative medal depicting the team and a bar for that year.
 On subsequent representation, a date bar only shall be awarded.
-Any shooter required to shoot as an emergency for any National team shall be considered to be part of the team, and shall be entitled to National Awards. - 2.14.4.2 On first representation in a National Open Team a member shall be awarded a Silver Fern Pocket bearing the words 'New Zealand Smallbore Rifle Team'. - 2.14.4.3 On first representation in a National Women's Team a member shall be awarded a Silver Fern pocket bearing the words 'New Zealand Women's Smallbore Rifle Team'. - 2.14.4.4 On first representation in a National Junior Team a member shall be awarded a Silver fern pocket bearing the words 'New Zealand Junior Smallbore Rifle Team'. - 2.14.4.5 On first representation in a National Veterans Team a member shall be awarded a Silver Fern pocket bearing the words 'New Zealand Veterans Smallbore Rifle Team'. - 2.14.4.6 Date bars for National Teams shall be handed out to all team members during the team photo session and shall be recorded as issued.
-All new medals and pockets shall be presented at the social function.

-- 2.14.4.7 National Awards shall only be granted for postal events where the team is assembled at one venue and the match is shot on a shoulder-to-shoulder basis on one calendar day. - 2.14.4.8 A Silver Fern pocket shall only be worn on an approved blazer.
+Any shooter required to shoot as an emergency for any National team shall be considered to be part of the team, and shall be entitled to National Awards. - 2.14.4.2 On first representation in a National Open Team a member shall be awarded a Silver Fern Pocket bearing the words 'New Zealand Smallbore Rifle Team'. - 2.14.4.3 On first representation in a National Women's Team a member shall be awarded a Silver Fern pocket bearing the words 'New Zealand Women's Smallbore Rifle Team'. - 2.14.4.4 On first representation in a National Junior Team a member shall be awarded a Silver fern pocket bearing the words 'New Zealand Junior Smallbore Rifle Team'. - 2.14.4.5 On first representation in a National Veterans Team a member shall be awarded a Silver Fern pocket bearing the words 'New Zealand Veterans Smallbore Rifle Team'. - 2.14.4.6 On first representation in a National Men's Team a member shall be awarded a Silver Fern pocket bearing the words 'New Zealand Men's Smallbore Rifle Team'. - 2.14.4.7 Date bars for National Teams shall be handed out to all team members during the team photo session and shall be recorded as issued.
+All new medals and pockets shall be presented at the social function. - 2.14.4.8 National Awards shall only be granted for postal events where the team is assembled at one venue and the match is shot on a shoulder-to-shoulder basis on one calendar day. - 2.14.4.9 A Silver Fern pocket shall only be worn on an approved blazer.

-2.14.4.9 REPLACEMENT SILVER FERN POCKETS
+2.14.4.10 REPLACEMENT SILVER FERN POCKETS

-2.1.1.1.1 One only additional pocket may be purchased from TSNZ, at a price to be fixed by the TSNZ Executive.
+2.13.7.3.1 One only additional pocket may be purchased from TSNZ, at a price to be fixed by the TSNZ Executive.
 Requests for replacement or additional pockets must be approved by the TSNZ Executive and recorded by the Trophy Steward.
 In exceptional circumstances (i.e. loss through fire or burglary) TSNZ may approve dispensation from this requirement.